Nursing Licensure by State

-Associate in Applied Science Degree, Nursing
+Associate in Science

 A career in nursing offers challenges, self-satisfaction and the opportunity to be a member of the interdisciplinary team providing care in various health care settings.

 The Nursing Program at Western Oklahoma State College was established in 1981 and has focused on preparing individuals to become caring, safe, entry-level nurses for more than 40 years.
 Western's nursing program is offered at three campus sites: Altus, Lawton, and Elk City.
 There is also an online track for qualified LPNs.
 Western's ADN program has several program tracks.
 There are face-to-face classes for both general and advanced standing entry students, and online classes with a face-to-face clinical component for advanced standing students.
 Students in the face-to-face tracks are able to take daytime classes at all three campuses.

 For Fall 2024, Western's Nursing Program will accept new students to the following campuses

 - Online for the LPN-to-RN program.
 Clinical rotations sites in Altus, Elk City, Lawton, and Duncan.

 The nursing program is designed for the student who plans to enter the job force immediately.
 After successful completion of the required curriculum, you will receive an Associate's of Applied Science Degree which prepares you for the Registered Nurse licensure exam.
 The program consists of a prerequisite semester in which students must have completed all prerequisite courses prior to admission to the Nursing Program.
 Because of the limited spaces available in this program, admission is highly competitive and completion of all general education, related, and support courses is highly recommended.
 To be considered for acceptance to the Nursing Program the student must meet certain entrance standards.
 Contact the Nursing Department for additional program admission requirements and program details.